griffbrad/yui-local-loader/README.md

 You can manually load each module that you need with individual script tags.
-However, this makes dependency management very cumbersome and increases the number of HTTP requests need to complete page loading, which has a major negative impact on site performance.
+However, this makes dependency management very cumbersome and increases the number of HTTP requests needed to complete page loading, which has a major negative impact on site performance.

 YUI Local Loader implements the YUI combo loader logic so that you can continue